 Cardiac output increases by 30% to 50% in normal pregnancy.
 This increase in cardiac output starts around the 5th gestational week and plateaus around 20 weeks.
 Early in pregnancy, cardiac output increases primarily due to an increase in stroke volume (Figure 10-1).
 However, in the third trimester, increases in heart rate contribute more to cardiac output as stroke volume plateaus.
 Heart rate increases throughout pregnancy by about 15 beats per minute, starting at around 20 weeks' gestation and increasing to up to 32 weeks' gestation.
 The heart rate stays high until 2 to 5 days postpartum and then gradually decreases.
 Late in pregnancy, cardiac output can be affected by posture, likely due to mechanical compression of the inferior vena cava by the gravid uterus, resulting in decreased venous return and, in turn, decreased stroke volume.
 Moving from the left lateral decubitus to supine position can decrease cardiac output by as much as 25% to 30%.
 This is felt to be the mechanism of supine hypotensive syndrome, a syndrome of hypotension, bradycardia, and occasionally syncope in pregnant women when supine.

 A graph showing trend of heart rate and stroke volume throughout pregnancy.
-Note that up to 26 to 28 weeks' gestation, the increase in cardiac output is primarily ...
+Note that up to 26 to 28 weeks' gestation, the increase in cardiac output ...